 Attributes:

-: Specifies the language for syntax highlighting (such as yaml, json, etc.).
+language: Specifies the language for syntax highlighting (such as yaml, json, etc.).

 Useful for entering and editing code snippets, configuration files, or scripts directly within the workflow.